lonycell/grafana.v7/docs/sources/features/datasources/azuremonitor.md

 | order by TimeGenerated asc
 ```

-### Deep linking from Grafana panels to the Log Analytics query editor in Azure Portal
+### Deep linking from ThingSPIN panels to the Log Analytics query editor in Azure Portal

-> Only available in Grafana v7.0+.
+> Only available in ThingSPIN v7.0+.

 {{< docs-imagebox img="/img/docs/v70/azure-log-analytics-deep-linking.png" max-width="500px" class="docs-image--right" caption="Azure Log Analytics deep linking" >}}

 Click on a time series in the panel to see a context menu with a link to `View in Azure Portal`.
-Clicking that link opens the Azure Log Analytics query editor in the Azure Portal and runs the query from the Grafana panel there.
+Clicking that link opens the Azure Log Analytics query editor in the Azure Portal and runs the query from the ThingSPIN panel there.

 If you're not currently logged in to the Azure Portal, then the link opens the login page.
 The provided link is valid for any account, but it only displays the query if your account has access to the Azure Log Analytics workspace specified in the query.